DanielLinker17/edge-test-task/README.md

 2. Open your web browser and visit `http://localhost:3000` to view the project.

 ## Features
-- Play Quizes
+Play Quizzes: Engage in a variety of quizzes.
-- Add,delete or edit new quizes
+CRUD Operations for Quizzes: Add, delete, or edit quizzes easily.
-- Choose the difficulty level of the question
+Difficulty Levels: Choose the difficulty level of each question.
-- Build-in Timer for each Question
+Built-in Timer: A timer for each question to enhance the challenge.
-- UseLocalStorage custo implementation
+Custom useLocalStorage Hook: Efficiently manage quiz data using local storage.
-- Staistics
+Statistics: Track your progress and performance.
-- Responsive Design
+Responsive Design: Enjoy a seamless experience on any device.

 ## Contributing
 If you would like to contribute to this project, please follow these guidelines: